Jubatian/rrpge-spec/specs/cpu_inst.rst

 identically for all opcodes on the low 6 bits of the opcode.

-Timing of instructions are determined by the opcode, the addressing mode, and when accessing the memory, the activity of stall lines.
+Timing of instructions are determined by the opcode, the addressing mode, and when accessing the memory, the activity of any stall.
 The CPU also may implement a simple pipeline, however it's behavior is deterministic as far as it is relied upon for the design.